Elijah Davis, Jackson Dundon and Willie Hughes will serve as Georgetown’s honorary captains

-In his first season on the Hilltop, Doherty helped guide the Hoyas to third in the Patriot League in pass defense (215.7 yards/gm) despite losing three starters in the secondary from the previous season.
+During his time on the Hilltop, Doherty helped guide the Hoyas to third in the Patriot League in pass defense (215.7 yards/gm) in 2012, despite losing three starters in the secondary from the previous season.
 Under Doherty's tutelage, CB Jeremy Moore set a career high with five interceptions, while breaking the program's career record for interception return yardage (318 yards).
 Punt Returner Kevin Macari, was second in the PL in punt return average (11.5).

 Doherty brings 25 years of college coaching experience, last serving as the Assistant Head Coach and defensive backfield coach at St. Anselm College in Manchester, N.H.